dustin-ruetz/documentastic/readme.md

 ## Usage

 1. Make a copy of `md-docs/template.md` and rename it.
-1. Run the `gulp` command to start the tasks.
+1. Run `npm run gulp` to start the tasks.
 1. Open the new file and document until your heart is content.

 ## Features